 The touch up session is shorter.
 This is an opportunity to assess how the brows have healed and add more pigments where necessary – some of it will probably have faded during healing.

-Here are the main steps of the nanoblading procedure.
+Here are the main steps of the nano brows procedure.

 The first step is a consultation appointment, which can be done beforehand, or on the day of the procedure.
 You will get informed about the treatment, pre-care and aftercare and learn what to expect during and after the procedure.

 The artist will assess your skin and check your medical record to make sure there are no contraindications.
 You will discuss the shape and color you want, and do a patch test to make sure you are not allergic to the pigments.

 The artist will draw on the shape of your future brows and ask you whether you agree with it.
-Speak your mind before it is too late – tell the artist whether you are happy with them, or you want them darker or lighter.
+Speak your mind before it is too late – tell the artist whether you are happy with them, or if you want them darker or lighter.

 A topical anesthetic is applied onto the skin to numb the pain.
 It takes 15-20 minutes to start working, and once it does, the tattooing starts.

-The artist draws the hair strokes with an electric device.
-They’ll probably make 2 passes to make sure enough pigments were implanted.
+The artist creates the hair strokes with an electric device.
+They’ll probably make 2 passes (or more) to make sure enough pigment was implanted.